-Section 4: Maintenance 4-1

-Normal Maintenance
+Section 4: Maintenance This section tells you what you need to do to keep the MicroBlaster operating properly. .4-1

-Table 4-1, Maintenance Intervals

-Parts Subject to Normal Wear

-Figure 4-1, Pinch Tube and Plunger Inspection
+Normal Maintenance Table 4-1, Maintenance Intervals Parts Subject to Normal Wear Figure 4-1, Pinch Tube and Plunger Inspection .4-3 .4-4 .4-5

-Figure 4-2, Tank Cover Thread Wear

-Leaks Auxiliary Equipment
+Figure 4-2, Tank Cover Thread Wear Leaks Auxiliary Equipment Moisture .4-7 .4-7

-Moisture

-Section 5: Trouble-shooting and Repair This section tells you what to do if you have a problem with the MicroBlaster.
-5-1
+Section 5: Trouble-shooting and Repair This section tells you what to do if you have a problem with the MicroBlaster. .5-1

-Trouble-shooting 5-2
+Trouble-shooting .5-2

 Customer Service

-How to Order Replacement Parts

-Common Problems, Causes, and Solutions
+How to Order Replacement Parts Common Problems, Causes, and Solutions

 Table 5-1, No Air Flow

 Table 5-2, No Abrasive Flow

 Replacing the Abrasive Hose and Fittings

 Inspecting and Repairing the Pinch Valve

-Inspecting and Repairing the ModulatorFigure 5-1, Modulator Assembly
+Inspecting and Repairing the Modulator

-Clogging
+Figure 5-1, Modulator Assembly

-Air Pressure Regulator
+Clogging Air Pressure Regulator

 Tank Cover

-Section 6: Optional Equipment 6-1
+Section 6: Optional Equipment This section details optional equipment available on the MicroBlaster, and the use and servicing of these options.

-Appendices

-This section presents parts lists, drawings and schematics for the MicroBlaster MB1006 and Workstations.
+Appendices This section presents parts lists, drawings and schematics for the MicroBlaster MB1002 and workstations.

-Appendix A: Parts Lists A-2 A-6 A-7
+Appendix A: Parts Lists Major Assemblies and Principal Parts Standard Accessory Parts Optional Parts Recommended Spares .A-2 .A-6 .A-7

-Appendix B: Drawings and Schematics
+Appendix B: Drawings and Schematics Appendix C: Workstations